-- for road noise exposure, the population not allocated to the different Lden categories above 55 dB(A) has been entirely allocated to the category < 55 dB(A); - for rail noise exposure, the percentage of the population in the category < 55 dB(A) is supposed to be the same as the one listed in the 55-59 dB(A) category; - for air noise exposure, the population not allocated to the Lden categories above 55 dB(A) has been entirely allocated to the category below 55 dB(A) for the towns impacted by air noise10; - for the three noise sources considered (road, rail and air), for the population exposed to Lden levels below 55 dB(A), the 48 dB(A) value has been selected.
+- for road noise exposure, the population not allocated to the different Lden categories above 55 dB(A) has been entirely allocated to the category < 55 dB(A);

+- for rail noise exposure, the percentage of the population in the category < 55 dB(A) is supposed to be the same as the one listed in the 55-59 dB(A) category;

+- for air noise exposure, the population not allocated to the Lden categories above 55 dB(A) has been entirely allocated to the category below 55 dB(A) for the towns impacted by air noise4;

-Please note that all these hypotheses have been applied for the implementation of the method to estimate DALYs related to environmental noise in the Paris agglomeration, while systematically making sure of the compatibility of the values obtained with the total population of the Paris agglomeration.
+- for the three noise sources considered (road, rail and air), for the population exposed to Lden levels below 55 dB(A), the 48 dB(A) value has been selected.

-3.2.2.
-Estimation of the exposed population regarding sleep disturbance
+3.2.2 Estimation of the exposed population regarding sleep disturbance

-For every town, the equations described at §2.3.2 require data on the distribution of the population according to their exposure level assessed with the Lnight indicator.
-The data available are the number of inhabitants by 5-dB(A) categories, from 50 dB(A).
+For every town, the equations described at 2.3.2 require data on the distribution of the population according to their exposure level assessed with the Lnight indicator.
+The data available are the number of inhabitants by 5 dB(A) categories, from 50 dB(A).

-In order to calculate the percentages of highly disturbed people for each category of noise, the Lnight value corresponding to the mid-level of each category has been selected, i.e. the following values: $52.5 \, dB(A) / 57.5 \, dB(A) / 62.5 \, dB(A) / 67.5 \, dB(A)$.
+In order to calculate the percentages of highly disturbed people for each category of noise, the Lnight value corresponding to the mid-level of each category has been selected, i.e. the following values: 52.5 dB(A) / 57.5 dB(A) / 62.5 dB(A) / 67.5 dB(A).
 Beyond 70 dB(A), the value 72.5 dB(A) has been applied.

 For sleep disturbance, the application of the method to estimate DALYs related to noise requires quantifying the population exposed to Lnight levels in the 45-49 dB(A) category.
 As the noise exposure data are not available for these values, WHO has stated as a hypothesis that the percentage of the population in the 45-49 dB(A) category is the same as the one listed in the 50-54 dB(A) category.
 The value 47.5 dB(A) has been selected for the 45-49 dB(A) category.
-These hypotheses have been applied for the implementation of the DALYs method to the Paris agglomeration, while making sure of the compatibility of the values obtained with the total population of the Paris agglomeration.